protontypes/open-sustainable-technology/README.md

 - [FINPLAN](https://github.com/FINPLAN-Model/FINPLAN-UI) - Tool that evaluates the financial performance of power plant projects over their lifetime by comparing the cost components with available financing sources.

 ### Knowledge Platforms

+> **What?** Digital hubs that facilitate the open sharing, collaboration, and integration of data, research, and solutions on sustainability and climate change.

+> **How?** These platforms collect and organize regional and global efforts to combat climate change and provide pathways for people to build community and take action.

 - [Climate Watch](https://github.com/ClimateWatch-Vizzuality/climate-watch) - Offers open data, visualizations and analysis to help policymakers, researchers and other stakeholders gather insights on countries' climate progress.
 - [Appropedia](https://www.appropedia.org/Welcome_to_Appropedia) - Shares knowledge to build rich, sustainable lives.
 - [Open Hardware Observatory](https://en.oho.wiki/wiki/Home) - Search engine and assessment platform for sustainable open hardware.